acts-project/acts/docs/plugins/dd4hep.md

 - The `DetElement` containing the sensitive modules have a geometrical shape.
-  The boundaries of the layers in Acts are taken directly from the given shape.
+  The boundaries of the layers in ACTS are taken directly from the given shape.

 - The `DetElement` containing the sensitive modules have no specific shape (assembly).